isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 The ``--with-gssapi`` parameter requires the ``krb5-config`` tool to be present.
 This tool is provided by both MIT Kerberos 5 and Heimdal; however, on some systems where both Kerberos 5 and Heimdal are installed, it is a symbolic link to one of them.
-If the tool not in the standard location, it can be specified with ``--with-gssapi=/path/to/krb5-config``.
+If the tool is not in the standard location, it can be specified with ``--with-gssapi=/path/to/krb5-config``.
 It is strongly recommended to use the default installation locations provided by the packages.